20 Simple Ways You Can Help the Environment While Traveling

 6. Bring reusable water bottles and fill them up at the hotel.
 If you’re going somewhere without potable water, be sure to recycle your plastic water bottles.

 9. Take a train.
-It may take a bit longer, but train travel is both more economical and energy-efficient than both planes and cars.
+It may take a bit longer, but train travel is more economical and energy-efficient than both planes and cars.

 10. Be picky about your destination.
-Mass tourism has had a detrimental effect on many of the world’s greatest natural wonders.
+Mass tourism has had a harsh effect on many of the world’s greatest natural wonders.
 Make a point of visiting and supporting only destinations that are focused on preservation.
 Many places in Costa Rica, Kenya, Hawaii, and Belize are famous for their focus on the environment and eco-tourism.

 11. Save water.
 Many popular travel destinations have serious shortages of clean water.
 Make an effort to take short showers, and hang up your bathroom towels instead of having them washed everyday.